Peking Man: Discovery

 On 2 December 1929, the Chinese anthropologist Pei Wenzhong discovered a fairly complete skullcap.
 Zhoukoudian proved to be a valuable archaeological site, with a preponderance of human fossils, stone tools, and potential evidence of early fire use, becoming the most productive Homo erectus site in the world.
 An additional four rather complete skullcaps were discovered by 1936, three of which were unearthed over an 11-day period in November 1936, overseen by the Chinese palaeoanthropologist Jia Lanpo.
 Excavation employed from 10 to over 100 local labourers depending on the stage, who were paid five or six jiao per day, in contrast to local coal miners who received a pittance of 40 to 50 yuan annually.
-According to the historian Sigrid Schamlzer, Zhoukoudian employed some of the biggest names in Western and Chinese geology, palaeontology, palaeoanthropology, and archaeology, and facilitated an important discourse and collaboration between these two civilisations.
+According to the historian Sigrid Schmalzer, Zhoukoudian employed some of the biggest names in Western and Chinese geology, palaeontology, palaeoanthropology, and archaeology, and facilitated an important discourse and collaboration between these two civilisations.
 After Black's sudden death in 1934 from his congenital heart defect, the Jewish German anatomist Franz Weidenreich, who had fled Nazi Germany, was selected by the Rockefeller Foundation to continue Black's work.

 Loss of specimens

 Excavation of Zhoukoudian began to stall after the Marco Polo Bridge incident on 7 July 1937 and the outbreak of the Second Sino-Japanese War.
 Weidenreich had two crates made to store the Peking Man fossils, and transferred them from the Peking Union Medical College to an American bank vault to safeguard them from Imperial Japanese forces.
 They were soon returned to the college and stored in a safe in Weidenreich's office, where Weidenreich worked with technicians and artists to make plaster casts and detailed illustrations for his monograph describing the fossils.
 As the war progressed, Weng and Weidenreich unsuccessfully tried to convince the head of the college, Henry S. Houghton, to authorise a transfer of the Peking Man fossils to the United States for safekeeping.
 Houghton dismissed Weidenreich in 1941, who took the casts and research notes with him to the American Museum of Natural History in New York City with funding from the Rockefeller Foundation.

-By September 1941, Weng and the president of the Rockefeller Foundation Raymond B. Fosdick had persuaded the US embassy to authorise the transfer of the Peking Man fossils.
+By September 1941, Weng and the president of the Rockefeller Foundation Raymond B. Fosdick had persuaded the U.S. embassy to authorise the transfer of the Peking Man fossils.
 Representing at least 40 different individuals, the fossils were put into two wooden footlockers and were to be transported by the United States Marine Corps from the Peking Union Medical College to the SS President Harrison which was to dock at Qinhuangdao Port (near the Marine base camp Camp Holcomb), and eventually arrive at the American Museum of Natural History.
 En route to Qinhuangdao, the ship was attacked by Japanese warships and ran aground.
 Though there have been many attempts to locate the footlockers—including by offers of large cash rewards—it is unknown what happened to them after they left the college on 4 December 1941.